Income Taxes

 | Total deferred tax liabilities | — | | | — | |

 In assessing the realizability of deferred tax assets, the Company considers whether it is probable that some or all of the deferred tax assets will not be realized.
-In determining whether the deferred taxes are realizable, the Company considers the weight of all available evidence, both positive and negative, including the four future sources of taxable income, period of expiration of the tax attributes, and historical pre-tax book income in recent years.
-Valuation allowances are provided to reduce the amounts of deferred tax assets to an amount that is more likely than not to be realized.
-As of December 31, 2025, the Company released its valuation allowance after concluding, based on the weight of all available evidence, that it is more likely than not that all of the deferred tax assets will be realized in the future.
-As of December 31, 2024, the Company had recorded a valuation allowance against its deferred tax assets of $12.5 million as management determined it was not more likely than not that the deferred tax assets were going to be realized.
+In determining whether the deferred taxes are realizable, the Company considers the period of expiration of the tax asset, historical and projected taxable income, and tax liabilities for the tax jurisdiction in which the tax asset is located.
+Valuation allowances are provided to reduce the amounts of deferred tax assets to an amount that is more likely than not to be realized based on an assessment of positive and negative evidence, including estimates of future taxable income necessary to realize future deductible amounts.
+As of December 31, 2024 and 2023, the Company has recorded a valuation allowance against its deferred tax assets of $12.5 million and $10.9 million, respectively, as management determined it is not more likely than not that the deferred tax assets will be realized.

-As of December 31, 2025 and 2024, the Company had federal net operating loss carryforwards of approximately $8.8 million and $5.4 million, respectively.
-As of December 31, 2025 and 2024, the Company has state net operating loss carryforwards of approximately $4.4 million and $3.6 million, respectively.
+As of December 31, 2024 and 2023, the Company has federal net operating loss carryforwards of approximately $5.4 million and $6.1 million, respectively.
+As of December 31, 2024 and 2023, the Company has state net operating loss carryforwards of approximately $3.6 million and $3.8 million, respectively.
 The federal net operating losses carry forward indefinitely and state net operating losses begin to expire in 2032.
-As of December 31, 2025, the Company had federal and state research and development tax credits of approximately $1.5 million and $1.3 million, respectively.
+As of December 31, 2024, the Company has federal and state research and development tax credits of approximately $0.8 million and $0.7 million, respectively.
 The federal credits will begin to expire in 2044 and the state credits carry forward until exhausted.

 A reconciliation of the beginning and ending balance of total gross unrecognized tax benefits is as follows: